-Ensuring that all the required equipment and/or items are taken on the transportation, including, but not limited to, a first aid kit, emergency contact lists, children's individual medication, required medical management plans and mobile phone and that educators or staff with first aid qualifications and training are in attendance (Regulation 136) R R V V Ensuring all supervision requirements are met during transportation, including educator to child ratios Regulation 123 R √ √ √ Ensuring that buses hired for use on excursions have fitted seatbelts that are correctly used by all children, staff and volunteers for the entire trip.
-R V V Ensuring that appropriate procedures are followed in the event of a vehicle crash or transport-related injury involving any children, staff or volunteers from the service (refer to Incident, Injury, Trauma and Illness Policy).
-R V V Establishing agreed procedures for staff to follow where a child is observed being transported to or from the premises in an unsafe manner (refer to Attachment 2).
-V V $\sqrt{}$ √ Implementing the services-agreed procedures when notified or when there has been observation of child/ren being transported in an unsafe manner. √ V V V Regular transportation of children to/ from the service Ensuring that each child's enrolment record (refer to Definitions) provides details of the name, address and telephone number of any person who is authorised to consent to transport the child or arrange transportation (refer to Definitions) of the child Regulation 160 (3) (b)(vi) R R Ensuring authorisation is provided on the enrolment record (refer to Definitions) for the regular transportation (refer to Definitions) of the child (Regulation 161 (2) (c)) R R R R R R Definitions) of the child (Regulation 161 (2) (c)) Ensuring that a child is not transported without prior written authorisation (expect in an emergency) by the parent/guardian or person named in the child's enrolment record, and that the authorisation includes all details required under Regulation Definitions) of the child (Regulation 161 (2) (c)) Ensuring that a child is not transported without prior written authorisation (expect in an emergency) by the parent/guardian or person named in the child's enrolment record, and that the authorisation includes all details required under Regulation 102D (4) Ensuring the risk assessment (refer to Definitions) is conducted prior to transporting children and identifies and assesses the risks, specifies how these will be managed and/or minimised, R R √
+Ensuring that all the required equipment and/or items are taken on the transportation, including, but not limited to, a first aid kit, emergency contact lists, children's individual medication, required medical management plans and mobile phone and that educators or staff with first aid qualifications and training are in attendance (Regulation 136) R R V V Ensuring all supervision requirements are met during transportation, including educator to child ratios Regulation 123 R $\checkmark$ $\checkmark$ $\checkmark$ Ensuring that buses hired for use on excursions have fitted seatbelts that are correctly used by all children, staff and volunteers for the entire trip.
+R V V Ensuring that appropriate procedures are followed in the event of a vehicle crash or transport-related injury involving any children, staff or volunteers from the service ( refer to Incident , Injury, Trauma and Illness Policy ).
+R V V Establishing agreed procedures for staff to follow where a child is observed being transported to or from the premises in an unsafe manner ( refer to Attachment 2 ). $\checkmark$ V V V Implementing the services-agreed procedures when notified or when there has been observation of child/ren being transported in an unsafe manner.
+V V $\checkmark$ $\checkmark$ Regular transportation of children to/f from the service Ensuring that each child's enrolment record ( refer to Definitions ) provides details of the name, address and telephone number of any person who is authorised to consent to transport the child or arrange transportation ( refer to Definitions ) of the child Regulation 160 (3) (b)(vi) R R Ensuring authorisation is provided on the enrolment record ( refer to Definitions ) for the regular transportation ( refer to Definitions ) of the child ( Regulation 161 (2) (c )) R R Ensuring that a child is not transported without prior written authorisation (expect in an emergency) by the parent/guardian or person named in the child's enrolment record, and that the authorisation includes all details required under Regulation 102D (4) R R Ensuring the risk assessment (refer to Definitions) is conducted prior to transporting children and identifies and assesses the risks, specifies how these will be managed and/or minimised, and includes all details required by Regulation 102B, 102C R R Ensuring that buses/vehicles used or the transportation (refer to Definitions) of children have fitted seatbelts that are correctly used by all children for the entire trip. $\checkmark$ V V Notifying the regulatory authority within seven (7) days that the